GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [05/2024] Our tutorial and survey paper "Safe Multi-Modal Machine Learning" are accepted to KDD'24.
 - [05/2024] Our NAIRR Pilot project on uncertainty quantification for LLMs has been selected!
 - [05/2024] Our paper "Conformalized Link Prediction on Graph Neural Networks" is accepted to KDD'24.
-- [05/2024] **Our PAKDD'24 paper "Interpreting Pretrained Language Models via Concept Bottlenecks" received the Best Paper Award**.
+- [05/2024] **Our PAKDD'24 paper "Interpreting Pretrained Language Models via Concept Bottlenecks" receives the Best Paper Award**.
 - [04/2024] Invited to serve as an Area Chair at ICDM'24.
 - [02/2024] Co-organizing the 2024 Web Conference workshop AI-Driven Online Advertising.
-- [02/2024] Our US patent "Systems and Methods for Unsupervised Cyberbullying Detection via Time-Informed Gaussian Mixture Model" is granted.
+- [02/2024] Two US patents are granted.
 - [01/2024] One paper accepted to PAKDD'24.
 - [01/2024] Invited to serve as a tutorial co-chair at IEEE Big Data'24.
 - [01/2024] Invited to serve on an NSF panel.